 Step 1: Under the Security Configuration command menu, click on Packet Filtering.

-Step 2: Packet Filter Configuration You must first choose the Packet Filter Type by clicking on the Packet Filter Type : Disabled Change Change button.
-Step 3: Select Packet Filtering Type Select from three choices: Disabled.
-Sent, Discarded, and then click on the Disabled All IP packets will be sent Apply button.
-The default is Disabled, All IP packets will be sent except for O Sent those matching one or more of the rules which allows all packets to be sent.
-All IP packets will be discarded except O Discarded for those matching one or more of the rules Apply Packet Filter Configuration Packet Filter Type : Sent Change Rule Destination Day of the Time of the IP Address(es) Name Port(s) Day week Add
+Select from three choices: Disabled, Sent, Discarded, and then click on the Apply button.
+The default is Disabled, which allows all packets to be sent.
+Step 2:

+You must first choose the Packet Filter Type by clicking on the Change button.

+acket Filter Type: Sent it Change

+Rule IP Address(es) Destination Day of the Time of the

+Name Port(s) week Day